E-Sh4rk/EmeraldACE_tuto/improved-ace-env.md

 ```

 It will create a Porygon 2.
-**As for the other Porygon, when moving this Porygon 2, always use the group select and select an area larger than 1x1**.

 You should also have a second copy of the ARM bootstrap and the exit code bootstrap (cf. section *Updating your bootstraps*).
 If not, you should generate them again.